ietf-wg-acme/acme/draft-ietf-acme-acme.md

 In order to help clients configure themselves with the right URIs for each ACME operation, ACME servers provide a directory object.
 This should be the only URL needed to configure clients.
-It is a JSON dictionary, whose keys are the "resource" values listed in {{https-requests}}, and whose values are the URIs used to accomplish the corresponding function.
+It is a JSON dictionary, whose keys are the "resource" values listed in {{resources}}, and whose values are the URIs used to accomplish the corresponding function.

 There is no constraint on the actual URI of the directory except that it